lenymo/glennmccomb-com/content/articles/creating-smooth-sequential-animations-with-sass.md

 Unlike the preloader animation, the timing of these animations isn't particularly mathematical.
 What's more important is achieving a smooth "buttery" effect.

-### Adding rotation and a spring-back effect
+### Adding rotation and a "spring-back" effect

-Our animation is looking fine but some additional CSS trickery will enhance our animation further.
+Our animation is looking fine but some additional CSS trickery will enhance it even further.

 Let's add some additional transform effects to our <code>@keyframes</code> rules.